-- 1. Pan to the area of interest in the ArcGIS Desktop data frame. - 2.
+- 1. Pan to the area of interest in the ArcGIS Desktop data frame and make sure that you are displaying an Ortho image. - 2.
 Click the Search Image Tool, then click the point of interest in the ArcGIS Desktop data frame.
 The corresponding image opens in the Pictometry Image Viewer window. - 3.
-If the Oblique image is not the one you want to add, repeat Step 2 or use the Navigation buttons to select a different image until you have found the Pictometry image you want to add to ArcGIS Desktop. - 4.
-Click Add Image to Map.
-The corresponding Oblique or Ortho image opens in the ArcGIS Desktop data frame and is added to the Table of Contents.
-You can now use ArcGIS Desktop tools with the Pictometry Oblique image.
+If the image is not the one you want to add, repeat Step 2 or use the Navigation buttons to select a different image until you have found the Pictometry image you want to add to ArcGIS Desktop. - Click Add Image to Map.
+The corresponding Ortho image opens in the ArcGIS Desktop data frame and is added to the Table of Contents. - You can now use ArcGIS Desktop tools with the Pictometry Ortho image.